chenchkx/ComponentSPD/readme.md

-This repository includes two representations for describing image set.
+This repository includes two representations for describing image sets.

  - CSPD: A simple but very effective framework to generate low-dimensional discriminative representation for image set classification